bun781/unit-1-nhan/Lessons/22-8-2024/excercise3.md

 # Write a program to sort alphabetically three names entered by the user.
 Note: Assume that only the first letter of names are the same.

 ## Code
-Sorting with the list can be a function, but since we are only dealing with 3 names, and I am not sure how to do it, the code is as follows:
+Sorting with the list can be a function.
+But since we are only dealing with 3 names, and I am not sure how to do it, the code is as follows:
 ```.py
 #array to compare
 compareArray = [list(input(f"Enter name {i}: ")) for i in range(3)]